No results for ""

 Overview

 This topic explains how to use the flag evaluation feature to serve different feature flag variations to contexts and users.
-This feature is available for all of our SDKs.
+This feature is available for all of the LaunchDarkly SDKs.

 Newer versions of LaunchDarkly SDKs replace users with contexts